survivejs/react-book/manuscript/05_react_and_flux.md

 export default alt.createStore(NoteStore, 'NoteStore');
 ```

 Instead of slicing and concatenating data, it would be possible to operate directly on it.
-For example a mutable variant such as `this.notes.splice(targetId, 1)` would work.
+For example a mutable variant, such as `this.notes.splice(targetId, 1)` would work.
 We could also use a shorthand, such as `[...notes.slice(0, noteIndex), ...notes.slice(noteIndex + 1)]`.
 The exact solution depends on your preferences.
 I prefer to avoid mutable solutions (i.e., `splice`) myself.

 It is recommended that you use `setState` with Alt to keep things clean and easy to understand.
 Manipulating `this.notes` directly would work, but that would miss the intent and could become problematic in larger scale as mutation is difficult to debug. `setState` provides a nice analogue to the way React works so it's worth using.